 Feedback on the installation has been excellent with patients, their families and staff thoroughly impressed with this striking interior lighting scheme, which serves to further accentuate the friendly atmosphere apparent throughout the hospital.

 “This is a shining example of what LTP Integration and Philips, as a lighting partnership, can achieve.” – Keith Elms, Business Manager (LTP Integration)

-For further information on the products and services used in this interior effect lighting installation, or to discuss a similar healthcare lighting scheme, please get in touch today.
+For further information on the products and services used in this health & wellbeing project, or to discuss a similar lighting scheme, please get in touch today.